tonyho/app-framework-binder/doc/afb-plugin-writing.md

 	$ pkg-config --libs afb-daemon
 	-ljson-c

-As you see, afb-daemon automatically includes dependency to json-c.
+Afb-daemon automatically includes dependency to json-c.
-This is done through the **Requires** keyword of pkg-config because almost all plugin will use **json-c**.
+This is activated through **Requires** keyword in pkg-config.

-If this behaviour is a problem, let us know.
+While almost every plugin replies on **json-c** this is not a must have dependency.

-Internally, afb-daemon uses **libsystemd** for its event loop and for its binding to D-Bus.
+Internally, afb-daemon relies on **libsystemd** for its event loop, as well as for its binding to D-Bus.
-Plugins developpers are encouraged to also use this library.
+Plugins developers are encouraged to leverage **libsystemd** when possible.
-But it is a matter of choice.
-Thus there is no dependency to **libsystemd**.
+Nevertheless there is no hard dependency to **libsystemd** if ever you rather not use it, feel free to do so.

-> Afb-daemon provides no library for plugins.
-> The functions that the plugin need to have are given
+> Afb-daemon plugin are fully self contain.
+They do not enforce dependency on any libraries from the application framework.
-> to the plugin at runtime through pointer using read-only
+> Afb-daemon dependencies requirer to run AGL plugins are given at runtime through pointers leveraging read-only
-> memory.
+> memory feature.

 Header files to include
 -----------------------

-The plugin *tictactoe* has the following lines for its includes:
+Plugin *tictactoe* has following includes:

 	#define _GNU_SOURCE
 	#include <stdio.h>